jjmontgo/pdf-service/README.md

 ### Set up URL signing for the S3 bucket

-The Lambda function is going to store the generate PDF in the S3 bucket, and return a signed URL to the client.
+The Lambda function is going to store the generated PDF in the S3 bucket, and return a signed URL to the client.
 The signed URL provides temporary access to the document.
 To sign the URL, you'll need to do the following:

-* Create another S3 bucket to store an RSA private key.
 * Create a cloudfront distribution as a frontend to the PDF S3 bucket, which is only accessible through signed URLs.

-TODO
+* Get your cloudfront signing keys from your root AWS account.
+* Create another S3 bucket to store the cloudfront private key.

+#### Create a cloudfront distribution for the PDF S3 bucket

+1. Choose services from the main menu.
+Search for CloudFront and open the CloudFront service.
+2. Click the `Create Distribution` button.
+3. Under the Web distribution option, click the `Get Started` button.
+4. In the Origin Domain Name, choose the S3 Bucket, eg. "pdf-service-cache"
+5. For the `Restrict Bucket Access` option, choose `Yes`.
+6. For the `Origin Access Identity` option, choose `Create a New Identity`.
+7. For the `Grant Read Permissions on Bucket` option, choose `Yes, Update Bucket Policy`.
+8. Scroll down to the option `Restrict Viewer Access (Use Signed URLs or Signed Cookies)` and change it to `Yes`.
+9. Leave all other options on their defaults, and click the `Create Distribution` button.

+#### Get your cloudfront signing keys from your root AWS account

+1. You'll need to login to AWS using your root account, which is the only place the keys are available.
+2. Click your name in the top menu and choose `My Security Credentials`.
+3. Dismiss the popup window by clicking `Continue to Security Credentials`.
+4. Open the `CloudFront key pairs` section.
+5. Click the `Create New Keypair` button.
+Download both the public and private keys and save them.
+6. Your Lambda function will need to know the public key through an environment variable.
+Return to the function and add an environment variable called `CLOUDFRONT_KEY_PAIR_ID`, setting the value to the public key you just downloaded.

+#### Create another S3 bucket to store the private key

 TODO